ChangeYourStrings

 1. Tosin Abasi, Animals as Leaders / Abasi Concepts

 The most compositionally influential 8-string player in the instrument's history.
 Abasi's work with Animals as Leaders redefined what 8-string could be, not a down-tuned metal tool but a polyphonic three-register instrument.
-His signature guitar is the Abasi Concepts Larada 8 (his own guitar company, founded after his Ibanez TAM signature era).
-Scale length 28.625 inches.
-D'Addario NYXL 8-string (~.009–.074) is his documented gauge.
+His signature guitar is the Abasi Concepts Larada 8 (his own guitar company, founded after his Ibanez TAM signature era), a multiscale design fanning from 25.5 inches on the treble side to 27.5 on the bass side.
+Per Abasi Concepts' own product pages, Larada 8s ship with D'Addario NYXL sets with a .0095 top.
 Technique encyclopedia for 8-string: two-handed tapping, slap-thumb, intricate fingerstyle arrangements that treat the bottom strings as a bass line.

 See the full Abasi rig page.